AllenYLJiang/Anomaly-Detection-in-Sequences/Readme.md

 Code can be downloaded from:
-https://www.yunpan.com/surl_ytiB6bB8kbe (Code：6d18, Password: The name of our paper) https://pan.baidu.com/s/1PzAMDFppzJObUPnI3-LMnQ (Code: lsn8, Password: The name of our paper)
+https://pan.baidu.com/s/1PzAMDFppzJObUPnI3-LMnQ (Code: lsn8, Password: The name of our paper) or https://www.yunpan.com/surl_ytiB6bB8kbe (Code：6d18, Password: The name of our paper)

 Inference:
 python data/ShanghaiTech/pose/multi_cls_auc.py